Photographs courtesy of Rachel McCullough Sherrod of Starkey’s Daughter Cloth Dolls

 Hair, Eyes, Mouth: Multiple upswept black synthetic braids adorned with a red headband, hand-painted eyes and mouth

 Other: This is a one-of-a-kind commissioned doll inspired by Amanda Gorman, the first person to be named National Youth Poet Laureate of the United States in 2017; the youngest White House inaugural poet having recited her poem, “The Hill We Climb,” during President Biden’s inauguration, and the first poet ever to perform during the Super Bowl.
 The doll’s clothing and hairstyle were fashioned after the clothes and hairstyle worn by the poet at the inauguration of Joe Biden as the 46th President of the United States held on January 20, 2021.
-The final verse of the inaugural poem is embroidered in yellow thread on the back of the doll’s yellow jacket.
+The final verse of the inaugural poem is embroidered in yellow thread on the back of the doll’s yellow coat.

 “For there is always light, if only we’re brave enough to see it.